sentient-lang/sentient-lang.org/tutorial/hello.md

 ```

 We'll go through this program in more detail in a minute.
 For now, save the file
-and run `sentient ten.snt`.
+and run 'sentient ten.snt'.
 You should see the following output:

 ```json
 {"a":1,"b":1,"c":8}